vmware/terraform-provider-wavefront/website/docs/r/alert.html.markdown

 * `display_expression` - (Optional) A second query whose results are displayed in the alert user interface instead of the condition query.
 This field is often used to display a version of the condition query with Boolean operators removed so that numerical values are plotted.
-* `minutes` - (Optional) The number of consecutive minutes that a series matching the condition query must evaluate to "true" (non-zero value) before the alert fires.
 * `resolve_after_minutes` - (Optional) The number of consecutive minutes that a firing series matching the condition query must evaluate to "false" (zero value) before the alert resolves.
 When unset, this default sto the same value as `minutes`.
 * `notification_resend_frequency_minutes` - (Optional) How often to re-trigger a continually failing alert.
 If absent or <= 0, no re-triggering occur.
 * `severity` - (Optional) - Severity of the alert, valid values are `INFO`, `SMOKE`, `WARN`, `SEVERE`.
-* `tags` - (Optional) A set of tags to assign to this resource.
 * `can_view` - (Optional) A list of users or groups that can view this resource.
 * `can_modify` - (Optional) A list of users or groups that can modify this resource.